scatyf3/apply_hardware_design_hw/docs/index.md

 # Introduction to Hardware Design

-This repository is for a potential class on introduction to hardware design tailored for students with no prior hardware experience.
+This repository is for a [NYU class](./nyu/) on introduction to hardware design tailored for students with no prior hardware experience.
 Through practical labs, students will learn to:

 * Identify computationally demanding tasks suitable for hardware acceleration.
 * Design efficient hardware and software accelerators using state-of-the-art Vitis HLS